westoncampbell/BulldozerAHK/Other/CombinedText.md

 	Toggle the display [Text] of the current level progress in the titlebar of the game window.

 #### Taskbar Progress
-	Toggle the display [ProgressBar] of the current level progress in the titlebar of the game window.
+	Toggle the display [ProgressBar] of the current level progress in the game taskbar item.